marcmiquel/WDO/README.md

 - [Sqlite 3](https://www.sqlite.org/) - To store the data.
 - [Scikit-learn](https://scikit-learn.org) - To process the data.

-The datasets/databases are generated on a monthly basis at wcdo.wmflabs.org in CSV and SQLite3.
+The datasets/database tables are generated on a monthly basis at wcdo.wmflabs.org in CSV and SQLite3.
 You can download the last version in [datasets](http://wcdo.wmflabs.org/datasets/) or [databases](http://wcdo.wmflabs.org/databases/).

 To generate the database [wikipedia_diversity.db](https://wcdo.wmflabs.org/databases/wikipedia_diversity.db) we created the following scripts:  are `wikipedia_diversity.py`, `content_retrieval.py` and `content_selection.py`.